bsnAndras/gfa-wanderer/Specifications.md

 - 🟩The hero can move tile-by-tile in four directions on the screen by using the corresponding arrows (or "WASD" if preferred).
 - 🟩After every two move, the monsters move one tile as well.
-- 🟥(debug) some monsters don't move at certain situations
+- 🟩(debug) some monsters don't move at certain situations

 #### 🟩The Characters